apacheco-guelph/IsomorphicGraphs/README.md

 From this we would need to make a list of the structs and be able to traverse through it via their connections then be able to access their data from their connections pointer.
+With this working conecpet we can then make 2 different graphs and traverse them proving that they are either isomorphic or non isomorphic.